AllenNeuralDynamics/aind-file-standards/documentation_standards/data_acquisition_doc_standard.md

 It is important that packages contain requirements specifications files (`pyproject.toml` or `requirements.txt`) so that all necessary dependencies are installed when the package is built.
 It should be possible to build and use the package in a fresh environment (i.e. no dependencies should be assumed to have been installed in advance).

+For more complicated installations, developers should include a shell script that will perform local setup and instructions for running that shell script should be in the readme.

 ## Example Use

 Provide examples of use of the package.
 This is helpful both to verify correct installation of the package and to provide users with a starting place for learning more.
 At bare minimum, the software commands for initiating data collection after successful installation should be provided.